PotatoGod123/KotlinLearnings/Basics/Intro.md

 # Intro to kotlin

 **Basics**
 Below is a code snipet with a basic program that prints out a cake :).
 Big thing to notice is the lack of semi-colons, function reduce to fun, and val instead of declaring type like Java.
+More to come!

 ``` Kotlin
 fun main() {